youssefahmed55/Al_MatGar/README.md

 - Using View Binding And Data Binding
 - Using Firebase Services
 - Improve marketing communication between Merchants And Customers
+- Discover/Explore the prices of merchants' products
+- Find out the offers available for the products
+- Order the product from the merchant
+- Follow up on the status of order

 ## Table of Contents